papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

          Auricchio, G., Giudici, P., & Toscani, G. (2026).
 How to Measure Multidimensional Variation?
 Journal of Classification, 43(2), 503–526. https://doi.org/10.1007/s00357-026-09551-8

          Compute the SideWindow's Sample Coefficient of Variance (CoV).

-         We use Albert-Zhang's Multivariate Coefficient of Variation because of the computational simplicity.

          ---